The Forgotten Battle

-The Forgotten Battle (De Slag om de Schelde) is a 2020 Dutch World War II film directed by Matthijs van Heijningen Jr. that depicts the Battle of the Scheldt in 1944.
+The Forgotten Battle (De Slag om de Schelde) is a 2020 Dutch war drama film directed by Matthijs van Heijningen Jr. that depicts the Battle of the Scheldt in 1944.
 The film follows a Dutch Axis soldier played by Gijs Blom, a British glider pilot played by Jamie Flatters, and a resistance woman from Zeeland played by Susan Radder.

 Plot

 In September 1944, Teuntje Visser works in the office of a collaborationist mayor in German-occupied Zeeland as the Allies approach from Belgium.
-While she and her father, a doctor, choose to be neutral, her younger brother Dirk is a member of the Dutch Resistance who is arrested for throwing a rock at a German convoy and is tortured into revealing the names of other Resistance members.
+While she and her father, a doctor, choose to be neutral, her younger brother Dirk is a member of the Dutch Resistance who is arrested for throwing a rock at a German convoy and betrays the names of other Resistance members under torture.

-Meanwhile, Marinus van Staveren, a Dutch volunteer in the Waffen-SS Division Das Reich, is reassigned from the Eastern Front to serve as secretary and translator for the German commandant in Zeeland, Oberst Berghof.
-Marinus grows increasingly disillusioned with the Nazis' heavy-handed tactics including the execution of civilian hostages.
+Marinus van Staveren, a Dutch volunteer in the Waffen-SS Division Das Reich, is reassigned from the Eastern Front to serve as secretary and translator for the German commandant in Zeeland, Oberst Berghof.
+Marinus grows increasingly disillusioned with the Nazis' heavy-handed occupation including the execution of civilian hostages.
 He sympathises with Teuntje and her father as they attempt to negotiate a lighter sentence for Dirk in Berghof's office.
-Despite initial assurances that Dirk will be treated leniently, Berghof ultimately orders that Dirk be executed along with the other Resistance members.
-Marinus tries to pass the news secretly to Teuntje but is spotted by a German officer who reports him to Berghof.
-As punishment, he is selected to be part of the firing squad for Dirk's execution and sent back to combat duty.
+Despite assurances that Dirk will be treated leniently, Berghof ultimately orders Dirk's execution with the other Resistance members.
+Marinus tries to secretly inform Teuntje but they are spotted by a passing officer, who reports him to Berghof.
+As punishment, he is assigned to the firing squad for Dirk's execution, then returned to combat duty.

-After Dirk's death, Teuntje is drawn into the Resistance.
-Teuntje learns that Dirk had been covertly photographing German artillery positions along the Scheldt river.
-Teuntje steals a tidal map of Sloe Channel from the mayor's office which shows a deep section of the channel that would allow Allied forces to safely cross.
-She and her best friend, a Resistance member named Janna, are tasked with smuggling Dirk's photographs and the map to the Allied forces advancing on Walcheren island.
+Dirk's death draws Teuntje into the Resistance and she learns Dirk had covertly photographed German positions along the Scheldt river.
+Teuntje steals a tidal map of the Sloe Channel from the mayor's office showing a section of channel deep enough for Allied forces to cross by boat.
+She is tasked, with her best friend Janna, to smuggle the map and photographs to the Allied forces advancing on Walcheren island.